tauanajc/website_source/content/home/gallery/index.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 66  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 65  # Order that this section will appear.

-title = "Gallery"
+title = "Fieldwork"
-subtitle = ""
+subtitle = "Click to see fieldwork locations and photos."
 +++

 {{< gallery >}}